pflanze/functional-perl/docs/intro.md

 `FP::List` is the only sequence data structure that allows this.
 We'll see later (streams) why this is important.

-(TODO: "function" is ambiguous: do I mean "purely functional callable", or do I mean "non-method subroutine"?
+(Todo: "function" is ambiguous: do I mean "purely functional callable", or do I mean "non-method subroutine"?
 Those are orthogonal.
 Find better terminology.)